Cruise Gratuities and Tipping

 The NCL service charge is $20 per person per day in Club Balcony Suite and below and $25.00 USD per person per day for The Haven and Suites.

 Oceania cruise gratuities are $18 per person per day for staterooms and $23 per person per day for guests staying in a Penthouse, Oceania, Vista, or Owner’s suites.
 A 20% service gratuity is automatically added to all beverage purchases, spa services and dinner at La Reserve.

 From 2019, the cruise fare includes P&O gratuities.
 Tipping staff is neither required nor expected, but if you choose to do so, then that’s entirely your decision.

 - Paul Gauguin

-No service charge is applicable on Paul Gaugin Cruises as the cruise fare includes all gratuities.
-If you wish to acknowledge above-and-beyond service, you can reward staff members directly.
+No service charge applies to Paul Gaugin Cruises, as the cruise fare includes all gratuities.
+You can reward staff members directly if you wish to acknowledge above-and-beyond service.
 An 18 per cent gratuity applies to spa services.

 - Princess Cruises